GuadalupeAlvarezGonzalez/Microplate-Task/README.md

 ## Installation

-- Clone this repository to your local machine.
+- Clone this repository to your local path.
 - Ensure you have Python installed.
-- Install required packages using
+- Install required packages using:

 `pip install -r requirements.txt`

 ## Usage

-Run the script with the following terminal command:
+Open your terminal and run this script with the following general command:

 </br>